Asheville is an amazing little mountain city that is no longer a secret. Here's a guide to the perfect 48 Hours in Asheville... from a local!

 By far my favorite thing though is the coconut cake.
 It's light yet rich and nothing short of dreamy!

 Another dinner option is Bouchon.
 Bouchon is a charming French restaurant that’s been in Asheville for years.
 I highly recommend getting the cheese plate and then the mussels and fries!
 They do not take reservations but you can usually sit at the bar with a nice glass of wine while you wait.
 It’s cozy and perfect in the winter.
-You could also do a dinner hop and get wine, cheese and mussels at Bouchon and then move onto a shared main course and dessert at Blackbird. 🙂
+You could also do a dinner hop and get wine, cheese, and mussels at Bouchon and then move on to a shared main course and dessert at Blackbird. 🙂

 After Dinner Drinks

 Top of the Monk is another unique spot that makes really tasty handcrafted cocktails.
 It’s a private club, but membership is free and you can sign up when you get there.
-They are perfectionist with their drinks, so it takes a few minutes to get your beverage but it’s worth the wait.
+They are perfectionists with their drinks, so it takes a few minutes to get your beverage but it’s worth the wait.

-With each drink you get a key to a cubby with a snack!
+With each drink, you get a key to a cubby with a snack!

 48 Hours in Asheville Day 3

-Start your last day of your 48 hours in Asheville at Green Sage Café or Biscuit Head in West Asheville.
+Start the last day of your 48 hours in Asheville at Green Sage Café or Biscuit Head in West Asheville.
 Depending on your mood stop by Green Sage for a super tasty healthy meal or Biscuit Head for an indulgent brunch with biscuits the size of your head!
 They both represent Asheville well!
 Green Sage is walkable if you are staying downtown.